ekkus93/CarND-Path-Planning-Project/ModelDocumentation.md

 ### Calculate other cars positions relative to our car

 Before the model can decide what the car should do, it needs to know its lane position and the relative lane positions of the other nearby cars on the road.
 The positions of the other cars comes from the sensor fusion data.
-We only care about the position of cars within out lane clearning distance (LANE_CLEARANCE).
-LANE_CLEARANCE is set to 30m.
-Not only do we need to care about the other cars in the same lane as our car and to the immediate left and right of our car but we also have to know about the other cars in the outer lanes.
+We only care about the position of cars nearby our car.

+Not only do we need to care about the other cars in the same lane as our car, we also need to be aware of the cars in the outer lanes.
+If our car is in one of the outer lanes and the center lane is clear, it might not be safe to switch into the center lane.
+A car in the opposite outer lane might also try to switch into the center lane causing a collision.

 For the case when our car is in the center lane and it has the choice to switch into the left or right lanes, there is a look ahead for cars in the left and right lanes.
 If one of the lanes ahead is clear, our car will prefer to switch into that lane.

 ### Based on the relative positions of the other cars, decide what the car should do